May 19, 2020Read More

-“The share of people of color in the United States is increasing,” the Center for American Progress observes.
+“The share of people of color in the United States is increasing,” the Center for American Progress observed in 2012.
 “More women are entering the labor force, and gay and transgender individuals are making vital contributions to our economy, while being increasingly open about who they are.
 To that end, businesses that embrace diversity have a more solid footing in the marketplace than others.”

-Top performing companies have long realized the benefits of diversity, understanding that the definition of workplace diversity goes well beyond considerations of race, gender and ethnicity.
-Diversity in the 21st century has expanded to encompass values -- the motivating factors that inspire talent to join a company, embody its organizational visions with passion, strive to make meaningful contributions and reach higher levels of productivity.
+Top performing companies have long realized the benefits of workforce diversity, understanding that the definition of workplace diversity goes well beyond considerations of race, gender and ethnicity.
+Workplace diversity in the 21st century has expanded to encompass values -- the motivating factors that inspire talent to join a company, embody its organizational visions with passion, strive to make meaningful contributions and reach higher levels of productivity.

 Diversity has long been a hallmark of staffing providers.
 Back in the 1950s, the “Mad Men” years -- and aptly named, because these were the halcyon days of powerful men in business -- women who had taken unprecedented positions in the workforce to assist with the war effort were expected to return to lives of domesticity.
 Instead, many signed on to be “Kelly Girls,” a contingent labor program that catered to a minority segment of the workforce and which enjoyed enormous success and popularity.

-Today, large companies seeking a more inclusive, multicultural and integrated team of talent turn to staffing professionals for these needs.
+Today, companies seeking a more inclusive, multicultural and integrated team of talent turn to staffing professionals for these needs.
 A 2013 Staffing Industry Analysts survey found that 66 percent of large companies that use staffing services emphasized a focus on diversity firms.
-“It’s typically the largest companies that are most interested in diversity suppliers,” the research concluded.
+It started with larger firms, but now almost every company is looking for it on their staffing suppliers.